IBM/ibm-licensing-operator/docs/Content/Install_from_scratch.md

 5\. **Verify Operator health**

 a.
-See if the IBM Licensing Operator is deployed by the OLM from the `CatalogSource` with the following command.
+To check whether the IBM Licensing Operator is deployed by OLM from the `CatalogSource`, run the following command.

 ```console
 kubectl get clusterserviceversion -n ibm-common-services
 ```

+The following is the sample output:

 ```{: .text .no-copy }
 NAME                            DISPLAY                  VERSION   REPLACES                        PHASE